code-dot-org/code-dot-org/frontend/packages/labs/oceans/README.md

 ### `long`

 In this mode, the user chooses from one of fifteen adjectives.
-With more subjectivity in this list, the user can explore more subtle implications of training and recognition.
+With more subjectivity in this list, the user can explore more subtle implications of training and categorization.

 ## ML technology